 In May 2014, the Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) government came to power.
-That year, 1091 incidents of Maoist violence took place, which was lower than 1136 incidents recorded in the previous year during which the UPA had been in power.
+That year, 1091 incidents of Maoist violence took place, which was lower than 1136 incidents recorded in the previous year during which the UPA-II had been in power.

-From an Action plan to a Doctrine
+From an Action Plan to a Doctrine

-Imposing a Solution Vs Finding a solution
+Imposing a Solution Vs Finding a Solution

 New Delhi, instead of working towards evolving a solution with the participation of tribals affected by violence, community organisations, and grass roots politicians and activists, has been trying to impose a solution scripted in the national capital.
-Even while criticising the UPA regime's failure to deal with the LWE challenge, the NDA regime's policies appear to be a mirror image of its predecessor.
+Even while criticising the UPA-II regime's failure to deal with the LWE challenge, the NDA regime's policies appear to be a mirror image of its predecessor.
 Use of vigilante groups, increased deployment of central forces, and persecuting NGOs and activists working for the tribals in the remote areas have remained the hallmark of anti-LWE campaign.
-None of these strategies worked for former Home Ministers Mr P Chidambaram and Mr Sushilkumar Shinde; and these are unlikely to work for incumbent Home Minister Mr Rajnath Singh.
-Mr. Singh may justify such measures against the NGOs and activists as destroying the Maoist support system, but in reality these only alienate the tribals further and drain the security forces off the much needed local support.
+None of these strategies worked for former Home Ministers P Chidambaram and Sushilkumar Shinde; and these are unlikely to work for incumbent Home Minister Rajnath Singh.
+Singh may justify such measures against the NGOs and activists as destroying the Maoist support system, but in reality these only alienate the tribals further and drain the security forces off the much needed local support.

-In recent times, New Delhi has spoken of a 'permanent solution' to the militancy problem in Kashmir as well as India's north-eastern states.
+In recent times, New Delhi has spoken of a 'permanent solution' to the militancy problem in Kashmir as well as India's Northeastern states.
 Interestingly, no such promises have been made with regard to the LWE issue.
 Perhaps, the government, while indulging in self praise, realises that tackling the threat and imposing a solution of its liking would not be easy.